 Main themes and working groups

-The WG Population Ecology and Landscape Structures focuses on analyzing the effects of habitat loss, fragmentation and climate changes on population processes and biodiversity and develops conservation concepts and tools for species-conservation.
+The WG Conservation Oriented Population Ecology focuses on analyzing the effects of habitat loss, climate change and invasive species on population processes and biodiversity and develops conservation concepts and tools for species-conservation.

 All Working Groups place high value on networking and seek to enhance cooperation with other research groups throughout the world.

 For motivated and dedicated students and advanced scientists who are interested in our work, we offer various opportunities to participate in our research via internship, academic theses, and research visits.